Sampling

 until enough data is collected to calculate the rate appropriate for the traffic going through the endpoint.

-Adaptive sampling requires a storage backend to store the observed traffic data and computed probabilities.
+storage backend to store the observed traffic data and computed probabilities.
 At the moment memory

 (for all-in-one deployment), cassandra